klaudiosinani/signale/readme.md

 ##### `stream`

-- Type: `Writable stream`
+- Type: `Writable stream` or `Array of writable streams`
 - Default: `process.stdout`

 Destination to which the data is written, can be any valid [Writable stream](https://nodejs.org/api/stream.html#stream_writable_streams).
+All streams in an array will be written to.

 ##### `scope`